moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 It is possible to either click and browse the image source or simply drag and drop it.
 After selecting the image, click on the "Generate" button to download the assets.

-Although not mandatory, we recommend to rename the generated assets according to the following pattern: `<resolution>@x<multiplier>`..
+Although not mandatory, we recommend to rename the generated assets according to the following pattern: `<resolution>@x<multiplier>`.
 This way, it becomes makes easier to identify the attributes of each icon and their purpose simply by glancing at its name.

 > ℹ️ Unfortunately there isn't an official tool for app icon generation on iOS.